fanoframework/fanoframework.github.io/tutorials/hello-world-application-with-fano-cli/index.md

 <h1 class="major">Creating Hello World web application With Fano CLI</h1>

-In this step by step tutorial, we are going to create a simple CGI web application which displays greeting message.
+In this step by step tutorial, we are going to create a simple CGI web application which displays greeting message using Fano CLI.
+Read [Scaffolding with Fano CLI](/scaffolding-with-fano-cli) for more information.

 ## Who is this tutorial for?